ksw2000/Music-Start-Discord-Bot-Pro/README.md

   + `/vol` Show the volume.
   + `/vol [number]` Set the volume, where number is in [0, 1]
   + `/pause`, `/resume`, `/stop`
 + Batch Operation
   + `/json` Output the playlist by json format
   + `/json [json-string]` Add a batch of songs by given a json string
-  + `/aqours` Add Aqours' songs that author recommends into playlist.
+  + `/aqours` Append Aqours' songs that author recommends into playlist.
-  + `/muse` Add some μ's' songs into playlist.
+  + `/muse` Append some μ's' songs into playlist.
+  + `/nijigasaki` Append some 虹ヶ咲's songs into playlist.
+  + `/liella` Append some Liella' songs into playlist.
 + General index number
   + The index is start at 0
   + Negative number -1 stands for the last song